EUGENE M. MCCARTHY, PHD GENETICS

 Of course, merely saying something is so does not make it so.

 This old report is mentioned here in part for the sake of completeness, and also to give the reader some idea of former notions concerning the potency of maternal impressions.
-It is perhaps the least well-documented bird-mammal cross discussed on this website.
+Dog × hawk is perhaps the least well-documented bird-mammal cross discussed on this website.
 On the other hand, chicken-human hybrids—which have been reported many times, including two times by scholars—are probably the best documented cross involving a mammal and a bird.

 By the same author: Handbook of Avian Hybrids of the World, Oxford University Press (2006).